-This lush green variety of spinach is known as Bloomsdale Long stand, for its leaves bloom and grow as if they are flowers.
+This lush green variety of spinach is known as Bloomsdale Long Standing, for its leaves bloom and grow as if they are flowers.
 The leaves are heavy and have a crumpled look to them.
-This variety is a great addition to any salad or stir fry.
+This variety is a great addition to any salad or stir-fry.

 How to Grow Bloomsdale Long Standing Spinach

 - Hardiness Zone: 4-10

 - Light Preference: Full sun or partial shade

 - Depth: ½"